 Harvesting local vegetables and cooking rice using a kamado

-Dinner: sukiyaki with local vegetables and Matsusaka beef
+Two meals, including dinner( sukiyaki with local vegetables and Matsusaka beef) and breakfast

 Meeting Point and Meeting Time

 Pick up is at Misedani Station or Taikicho Bus Station.

 Please wear appropriate walking shoes.

 Please note that although the hosts do not speak English, they have experience hosting visitors from abroad and can ensure you have a comfortable stay.

 Pick-up and drop-off service from Taki station is available.
 You can choose this option with the host via email.